autocrossblog/autocrossblog.github.io/_posts/2024-08-13-2024-Grissom-National-Tour.md

 I ended up sitting in 4th on Saturday after the first day of runs, way off the pace of the leaders in CAM-C, including Dave the car owner.
 I was pretty miserable at the experience.
 The only bright side of Saturday, okay there were two bright sides: I got to announce for the first time in quite some time, that felt good and I got complements on the effort from a variety of folks.
 The other bright side was the weather, couldn't have asked for a better weekend of weather in Mid-August!

-Here are both Dave and my best runs from Saturday
+Here are both Dave and my best runs from Saturday:

 ## Chris Hammond Run 3 53.922 +1